ksu-cis400-fall2025/lectureNotes-Fall2025/week07-oct06-10/monOct06-notes.md

   ---
 - # Reminders
-- **Today – WPF Tutorial**
+- **Tuesday – WPF Tutorial**
 	- Build a GUI
 	- Work with various controls

-	  **Tuesday – Resources and Styles Tutorial**
+- **Wednesday – Resources and Styles Tutorial**
 	- Add customization to all controls of a specific type
 	- Similar concept to CSS styling

-  **Milestone 5**
+- **Milestone 5**
 	- Build the shell of the "Point of Sale" GUI for Sub Hero
 	- Clicking menu items should add them to the order display

 	  ---
 - # WPF Applications Overview

   **Structure:**